 In an age of technology and social media, it's hard for teens to connect with the past.
 But we try to encourage the Gen Z delinquents of today to kick it old school once in a while.
 Olivia Barber shares her thoughts and her experiences on entering the Scout Life.

 Where did the inspiration start?

 If you didn't suffer a little bit as a kid, did you even have a childhood?!
 Some of my earliest memories are in the backseat of our 1978 Scout Traveler Midas edition.
-Deficient A/C, no phones, no DVD players, bad speakers... these are the moments I hated at the time, but cherish now.
+Deficient A/C, no phones, no DVD players, bad speakers ... these are the moments I hated at the time, but cherish now.

 This summer is when I really started to get into the Scout lifestyle.
 I have been working and spending most of my time at the Anything Scout shop for the majority of my life.
-I started by chucking sticks around in the shop backyard, to working in the distribution department as an actual job.
+I started by chucking sticks around in the shop backyard, and then graduated to working in the distribution department as an actual job.